genicsblog/genicsblog.com/_posts/gouravkhunger/2022-04-24-pagination-in-android-room-database-using-the-paging-3-library.md

 Here, we make the `ItemDatabase` abstract because Room will auto-generate it for us.
 Inside the class's `companion object` block, we define a function that returns the instance of the database.

 The `getInstance()` function is interesting!
 We put up this `INSTANCE` returning logic to avoid [race conditions](https://en.wikipedia.org/wiki/Race_condition).
-Basically if two pieces of code try to access the same resource at the same time, it causes rat race.
-For generalised objects this is okay, but for something like Databases- we never want to cause conflicts between data.
+Basically, if two pieces of code try to access the same resource at the same time, it causes race conditions.
+For generalized objects it is okay, but for something like Databases- we never want to cause conflicts between data.

 That's the reason we either return `INSTANCE` of the Room Database if it is not null (the `?:` elvis operator), or if it is we then add the logic to build the database, assign it to the instance and then return it.

 We add a callback of type `RoomDatabase.Callback()` to execute some code once the database is created.
-We use this to prepopulate the database with some fake preloaded data.
+We use this to pre-populate the database with some fake preloaded data.

-The `(0..100).forEach()` loop goes over the range and addes `Item` objects to the database, with the name `Item <number>` for each iteration.
+The `(0..100).forEach()` loop goes over the range and adds `Item` objects to the database, with the name `Item <number>` for each iteration.
 The `id` passed is `0` because this will be autogenerated by Room anyways.

 # 2. Setup RecyclerView

 ## Defining Layouts

-For the recycler view, we need to update our `MainActivity` to show a recycler view instead of the auto-generated text view.
+For the RecyclerView, we need to update our `MainActivity` to show a RecyclerView instead of the auto-generated text view.

 ### **`activity_main.xml`**